boutproject/BOUT-dev/manual/sphinx/developer_docs/derivatives.rst

     DIFF_METHOD lookupFunc(DiffLookup *table, const string &label)

-During initialisation, the lookup therefore works in two stages, shown in figure [fig:diffLookup].
+During initialisation, the lookup therefore works in two stages, shown in :numref:`fig-diffLookup`.
 First the short description is turned into a ``DIFF_METHOD`` enum code, then this code is turned into a function pointer.

+.. _fig-diffLookup:
 .. figure:: ../figs/diffLookup.*
    :alt: Lookup tables for differential method